allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ### Finding 1 — Grade A Is Underwater
 Grade A loans — the portfolio's lowest-risk tier — carry a net yield of **-1.58%**, the only grade with a negative return.
 Interest collected ($1.71M) was outpaced by charge-off losses ($1.81M).
 With a 6.51% average interest rate, Grade A lacks sufficient margin to absorb a 25% default rate.

-**Recommendation:** Review Grade A pricing thresholds.
-An interest rate increase of 150–200 basis points would restore positive net yield without meaningfully reducing approval volume at this credit tier.
+**Recommendation:** Evaluate whether modest pricing adjustments or revised underwriting thresholds could improve Grade A risk-adjusted returns.
+Additional analysis would be required to estimate effects on approval volume and borrower demand.

 ---